why shop manta sleep

 Futons or shikibutons are comfortable yet firm rectangular cushions.
 They're slim and easy to fold.

-Traditional futons have a cotton filling for increased back support and cushioned comfort.
+Traditional futons have cotton filling for increased back support and cushioned comfort.
 Tatami mats serve as a base to keep them in place.
-But, modern shikibutons have a foam filling.
-They're a bit thinner for more portability and easy storage.
+But modern shikibutons have foam filling.
+They're thinner for more portability and easy storage.

 Futons typically measure 3 to 4 inches in height.
 It's possible to find them in a variety of sizes to suit modern lifestyles.
-But tradition-wise, these beds are a single-person sleeping unit.
+However, tradition-wise, these beds are a single-person sleeping unit.

 China: The Kang Stove Bed

 The kang bed is a large platform that rests upon bricks or other materials.
 It takes up quite a bit of space.
-Inside the layered brick area is another platform that’s used as a heat source — almost like a small furnace.
+Another platform used as a heat source is inside the layered brick area — almost like a small furnace.

 The furnace contains hot coals to keep sleepers warm and cozy.
-This is especially helpful during the harsh northern Chinese winters.
+The furnace is especially helpful during the harsh northern Chinese winters.

 The kang bed is a general sitting area for the family during the day.
 At night, all beddings go back on for sweet slumber.